nrv-framework/NRV/docs/tutorials/4_nerve_simulation.rst

  .. code-block:: none

-    NRV INFO: On 100 axons to generate, there are 30 Myelinated and 70 Unmyelinated Placing... ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
+    Placing... ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00

 ..
-GENERATED FROM PYTHON SOURCE LINES 174-175
+GENERATED FROM PYTHON SOURCE LINES 175-176

 We see that now our nerve is populated with fibers.
 Since the ```fascicle_1```and ```fascicle_2```-objects are attached to the ```nerve```-object, any modification to one of them will be propagated to the nerve.

 ..
-GENERATED FROM PYTHON SOURCE LINES 175-182
+GENERATED FROM PYTHON SOURCE LINES 176-183

 .. code-block:: Python